-Segregate Wet Cleaned Floors to Control Slips (Trips and Falls) Risks
+Segregate Wet and Damp Floors to Control Slip Risks

 Co-op prosecuted over pensioner’s fatal slip UPDATE (June, 2017) - "the aisle had not been cordoned off "